AbdullaSadoun/C-Cpp_Projects/README.md

 # List of my personal projects and programs written in C

-## Making Change
+## C Projects
+List of Various mini Projects I created when learning System Analysis, C and fundamental concepts like data compression saving between runs etc.

-a simple program written in c that aid in finding and returning the right amount of change based on a given input.
+- Making Change a simple program written in c that aid in finding and returning the right amount of change based on a given input.

-## Maze Generator

-a simple program written in c that creates a simple ascii maze based on a given input.
+- Maze Generator a simple program written in c that creates a simple ascii maze based on a given input.

-## Spell Checker

-[SHORT DESCRIPTION]
+- Spell Checker [SHORT DESCRIPTION]

-## Word Seperator

-[SHORT DESCRIPTION]
+- Word Seperator [SHORT DESCRIPTION]

-## Data Compression
+- Data Compression [SHORT DESCRIPTION]

-## ISBN Checker
+- ISBN Checker [SHORT DESCRIPTION]

+## Data Structures And Algorithms (C++)
+- Simple Vehicle Advertisement Software: [SHORT DESCRIPTION]

+## Operating Systems (C)
+List of Softwares I made to aid in understanding fundamental Operating System Concepts like task scheduling, using mutex and semaphores etc.
+- Basic Linux CLI: [SHORT DESCRIPTION]
+- CPU Scheduler: [SHORT DESCRIPTION]
+- Multithreading: [SHORT DESCRIPTION]
+- Synchronization: [SHORT DESCRIPTION]